 Building trusting relationships and safe learning environments

 Just as quality can be seen in the way a teacher creates a dynamic relationship between teaching and learning, the same exists in the trusting relationships that must be fostered and developed between teacher and student(s), as well as student to student.
 To be able to support students to publicly share their ideas, speak up about uncertainty and work through their doubts and confusion requires a teacher to possess interpersonal skills that foster trust and confidence.
 Again, this offers insights into the sophisticated nature of their knowledge, skills and ability.

 This brief outline barely touches on the enormous range of things that comprise a teacher’s professional knowledge of practice.
 What it does do is start to illustrate how complex their work is and remind us of why it’s important for it to be recognised, more highly valued and rewarded.

 Research reminds us over and again that the primary influence on learning is quality teaching.
 Pushing back against superficial views of ‘telling as teaching’ and ‘listening as learning’ is one way of drawing serious attention to quality in teaching and learning.
 Expert teachers matter.
 It’s time to get serious about better understanding what they do, how and why, and challenge simplistic views of education for once and for all.

-Professor John Loughran will deliver the Dean's Lecture, "Understanding the nature of quality in teaching and learning", part of Monash Education's Showcase Week, at Clayton campus on Wednesday 15 August at 6pm.
-For more details, see monash.edu/education/events/showcase
+Professor John Loughran delivered the Dean's Lecture, "Understanding the nature of quality in teaching and learning", part of Monash Education's Showcase Week, at Clayton campus on Wednesday 15 August 2018.
+For more events like this please go to the Education events site